Have you been forced to miss work days after a job-related injury? You likely have many questions, such as:

 If your benefits have been terminated prematurely, you may wonder what recourse you have.
 Work injury lawyers are also skilled in helping injured workers continue to receive the benefits they need while they're out of work.

 Regardless of your particular situation, we have the experience and knowledge needed to help you get the assistance you need until you're ready to go back to work.
-To learn more and begin planning for your recovery, contact us today for a free consultation.
+To learn more and begin planning for your recovery, contact our New York Work Injury Lawyers today for a free consultation.